qbead/qbeadWebsite/content/book/basics.md

 ## Creating changing patterns

-In order to produce more interesting patterns on our SpinWheel, we have to modify the loop section.
+In order to produce more dynamic patterns on our SpinWheel, we have to modify the loop section.
 Currently, every loop produces the same result; the same LED is lit up with the same color.
 To begin writing more complex code, we need to introduce the idea of *variables*.
 Variables allow us to store information in the program and change that information as needed.

 To **define** a new variable we can add the following line to the loop block: